bytescout/pdf-co-api-samples/Add Text And Images To PDF/PHP/Add Text Image to PDF Simplified/README.md

-## How to add text and images to PDF in PHP with PDF.co Web API PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+## How to add text and images to PDF in PHP with PDF.co Web API PDF.co Web API: the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
 Can also generate barcodes and read barcodes from images, scans and pdf.

 ## REQUEST FREE TECH SUPPORT